Nuclear Power in Romania

 - Romania's first commercial nuclear power reactor began operating in 1996.
 Its second started up in May 2007.

-- Plans are well advanced for completing two more units, but finance is lacking.
+- Plans are well advanced for completing two more units, but finance has been lacking.

 - Romanian government support for nuclear energy is strong.

 Electricity consumption in Romania has been steady over the last decade.
 In 2006, 62.7 billion kWh gross was produced, with net exports of 4.3 TWh.
 Nuclear energy now provides almost 20% of the electricity at very low cost, only hydro (one third of supply) is cheaper.
 In 2006, 40% of electricity came from coal, 19% from gas, 29% from hydro and 9% from nuclear.
 In 2010, 34% of electricity came from brown coal, 12% from gas, 33% from hydro and 19% from nuclear.